ADoseOfCodeYT/LibertasSDK/Content/Documentation/ScriptingAPI-Documentation.md

 - backlog_fontrowspacing(float spacing)  -- set a row spacing to the backlog
 - backlog_lock() -- disable and lock the backlog so HOME key doesn't bring it up
 - backlog_unlock() -- unlock the backlog so it can be toggled with the HOME key
-- backlog_blocklua() -- disable LUA code execution in the backlog
-- backlog_unblocklua() -- undisable LUA code execution in the backlog

 ### Renderer
 This is the graphics renderer, which is also responsible for managing the scene graph which consists of keeping track of